jclavijo/pharmacy_counting/README.md

 ### Creating private repositories
 To avoid plagiarism and any wrongdoing, we request you to submit a private repository of your code.
 Both GitHub and Bitbucket offer free unlimited private repositories at no extra cost.
 * Create a private repository on GitHub or Bitbucket with the given repository structure.
 Here is how you will be sharing your private repositories for us to see once you are ready to submit.
-* Add "insight-cc-bot" as a collaborator in your project.
+* Add "cc-bot" as a collaborator in your project.
   * [How to add collaborators on GitHub?](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/)
   * [How to add users and groups as collaborators in Bitbucket?](https://confluence.atlassian.com/bitbucket/grant-repository-access-to-users-and-groups-221449716.html)
 * **We will NOT be grading submissions we do not have access to.**